variantstudios/frontrangefirerescue.co/_events/frfr-pancake-breakfast.md

 ---
-title: FRFR Pancake Breakfast
+title: FRFR BBQ Day Pancake Breakfast
+description: >-
-description: "Every year on the second Saturday of August, to celebrate the Milliken Beef ‘n Bean Day the firefighters of the Front Range Fire Rescue Authority host a pancake breakfast for the community. \nAugust 12, 2017 firefighters will start pancake preparations around 4 a.m., preparing the batter in a gargantuan caldron looking pot with a power drill mixer in the back of the firehouse kitchen.
+  Every year on the first Saturday of June the firefighters of the Front Range Fire Rescue host a pancake breakfast for the community.

+  Firefighters will start pancake preparations around 4 a.m., preparing the batter in a gargantuan cauldron looking pot with a power drill mixer in the back of the firehouse kitchen.
 They will prepare the meat, eggs, and coffee.
-Breakfast is served at 5:00am!\nThe cost for this all you can eat event is $6.00 Adults, $5.00 Seniors, and kids under 12 are $4.00.
-Firefighters expect to make around 1,500 pancakes, 800 eggs, and countless cups of coffee throughout the morning."
+  Breakfast is served at 5:00am!

+  The cost for this all you can eat event is $6.00 Adults, $5.00 Seniors, and kids under 12 are $4.00.
+Firefighters expect to make around 1,500 pancakes, 800 eggs, and countless cups of coffee throughout the morning.
-start_at: 2017-08-12 05:00:00
+start_at: 2018-06-02 05:00:00
-end_at: 2017-08-12 09:00:00
+end_at: 2018-06-02 09:00:00
-image_path: /breakfast sign.jpg
+image_path: /uploads/bbq-day-logo1.png
-address: 101 S. Irene Ave.
+address: 100 S. Telep Ave
-city: Milliken
+city: Johnstown
 state: CO
-zip: '80543'
+zip: '80534'
 ---

-Celebrating Beef n Bean Day with our annual pancake breakfast!
+Celebrating Johnstown's BBQ Day with our annual pancake breakfast!